rmsuthar/ravindra/index.md

 * **Architectural Leadership:** Spearheaded the migration of legacy BFSI platforms to modern Micro-frontend architectures.
 Led the design and build of **UI SDKs, portals, and iframe-based integrations**, enabling seamless experiences across multiple platforms.
 * **Analysis & Documentation:** Conducted comprehensive analysis of design requirements to architect robust, scalable front-end solutions.
 Authored extensive **technical documentation for SDKs and portals** to ensure seamless adoption.
 * **Engineering & Development:** Actively delivering high-performance UI solutions using **React.js, Next.js (ES6+), and TypeScript**.
 Implemented secure cross-window communication and managed complex state transitions using Redux and specialized utilities.
-* **Agile Champion & Quality:** Driven efficiency and continuous improvement in UI delivery processes through Agile methodologies.
-Participated in **design reviews, architectural assessments, and production issue triaging** to maintain peak quality.
+* **Agile Champion & Quality:** Driven efficiency and continuous improvement in UI delivery processes through Agile methodologies, focusing on **fast iteration and data-driven optimization**.
+Expert in **root cause analysis (RCA)** during architectural assessments and production issue triaging.
 * **Strategic Collaboration:** Partnered with UX, Backend, and Product managers to align deliverables with business objectives.
-Excelled in **translating complex technical architectures** for stakeholders, ensuring project transparency and alignment.
+Excelled in **clear and effective technical communication**, translating complex architectures for stakeholders to ensure project transparency.
-* **Mentorship:** Provided technical guidance and fostered skill growth.
-Integration of emerging tech (FIDO2, GenAI) to enhance developer productivity and user experience.
+* **Mentorship & AI Integration:** Provided technical guidance and fostered a culture of continuous learning.
+Hands-on experience with **Generative AI tools and workflows** to enhance developer productivity (LLM-driven code generation, prompt engineering) and user experience.

 **SAPIENT** | Bangalore, India
 *Senior Interactive Developer* | **Mar 2013 – May 2013**